Welcome to Community Outreach Medical Center!

 All staff will engage in proper hand hygiene practices, wear adequate PPE and use caution when engaging in all person-to-person contact throughout the clinic.
 Front desk staff will ensure patients are made aware of clinic Coronavirus precautions and protocol during patient interactions and appointment reminder calls.

 The following measures may be adjusted to suit patient and or clinic needs:

-- If a patient is experiencing mild to moderate symptoms, health provider will instruct patient to stay home for an incubation period of no less than 14 days with instruction of minimal person-to-person contact, or until patient experiences severe symptoms (for example, shortness of breath); patients experiencing severe symptoms will be instructed to report to the local Emergency Department.
+- If a patient is experiencing mild to moderate symptoms, the health provider will instruct the patient to stay home for an incubation period of no less than 14 days with instruction of minimal person-to-person contact, or until the patient experiences severe symptoms (for example, shortness of breath); patients experiencing severe symptoms will be instructed to report to the local Emergency Department.